tomoyahiraki/freemarket_sample_43d/README.md

 |building|string|null: false|

 ### Association
-- has_one :user_address, dependent: destroy
+- has_one :user, dependent: destroy